Tiryaki Hasan Pasha: Biography

 Later, the Celali rebellions broke out in Anatolia.
 Tiryaki Hasan Pasha lead Rumelian soldiers to Grand Vizier Kuyucu Murad Pasha, who was assigned to suppress these rebellions, where Tiryaki particularly active on the suppression of the rebels led by Ali Janbulad.

-In 1608 he returned to Budin, where he died in 1611.
+In 1608, he returned to Budin, where he died in 1611.

+In 1604, he married Fatma Sultan, a daughter of Mehmed III and his consort Handan Hatun.
+With her he had a son and two daughters.

+The "tiryaki" nickname is said to originate from his addiction to coffee.

 Modern culture

 Hikaye-i Tiryaki Gazi Hasan Paşa (The History of Tiryaki Hasan Pasha) that was inscribed by Salih Ağa Divitdar on 21 March 1789 which has become a heroic model in Turkish culture, which portrays him based from corpus of Gazavat-i Tiryaki Hasan Paşa (the military expedition of Tiryaki Hasan) where he was depicted as religious, just, and competent national figure.
 The portrayal from Hikaye has spawned legend such as Tiryaki supernatural ability to predict the Habsburg army movement in Szigetvár by observing the unusual behavior from two flocks of birds.

 His religious image derived from the record that Tiryaki always lead his men to pray before doing particularly difficult battles. the legendary stories about the corpses of fallen Ottoman soldiers in the siege of Nagykanizsa which still intact when unearthed from their burial also further strengthen the pious legend of Tiryaki Hasan, who served as commander of the battle.

 Claire Norton, an Ottoman history expert from University of Birmingham, has noted the paradoxical view among Turkish culture regarding folks hero like Tiryaki Hasan Pasha, where on one side they view him as legendary hero with mythical attributes and religious piety on positive light, while on the other side they portray such heroes negatively with several characteristic like intemperate, treacherous, or opium addict.
-According to Norton, such view seems hailed from the Indo-European common peoples which tends to view their heroes in contradictory, while inspiring, also bore dislikes for authority figures like Tiryaki.